AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_web.md

 let option = {
     groupId: "groupId"，
     username: "user",
-    muteDuration: 886400000 // The mute length.
+    muteDuration: 886400000 // The mute duration.
 Unit: millisecond.
 };
 conn.muteGroupMember(option).then(res => console.log(res))

 // The chat group owner and admins can call unmuteGroupMember to remove the specified user from the chat group mute list.
-// The unmuted member and all the other chat group admins or owner recieve the removeMute callback. let option = {
+// The unmuted member and all the other chat group admins or owner receive the removeMute callback. let option = {
     groupId: "groupId",
     username: "user"